Dhruv121197/Data-Mining-Algorithms/README.md

 # Data-Mining-Algorithms

-A repository of few data mining algorithms designed from scratch
+A repository of classic data mining algorithms implemented from scratch on google colab.